parthnariya/30-days-of-TS/README.md

 - [FlatArray](./Day-2/FlatArray.ts) :  type that takes an array and emitted the flatten array type.
 - [ReverseTuple](./Day-2/ReverseTuple.ts) : Implement the type version of ```Array.reverse```.

+### :date: Day 3 :
+- [TupleToUnion](./Day-3/TupleToUnion.ts) :  type that takes a tuple and convert to union type.
+- [EqualTypes](./Day-3/EqualTypes.ts) : type hat takes two types as generic and returns a boolean value based on whether they are equal or not.

 ## References
 * [BigFrontEnd.dev](https://bigfrontend.dev/)
 * [Type\<Challenge>](https://tsch.js.org/)